Documentation

 • Drop-in components for headers, status bars, buttons, modals, tabs, tables, footers, API guides, and toasts

-• Scheduling views with both timeline rail and split-pane Gantt primitives
+• Scheduling views with the canonical dense timeline surface, exact detailed interval geometry, low-level rail primitives, and split-pane Gantt

 • Embedded asset serving under /sf/* via .merge(solverforge_ui::routes())